 Distributor and customer types

 As you tailor your behavior to maximize your rewards, it’s important to learn about the types of individuals who join and buy from direct sales companies.
-Each type behaves differently and bring different value to your team.
+Each type behaves differently and brings different value to your team.
 Learning how to identify them as you sell and recruit makes it possible for you to place and use them effectively.

 It’s also worthwhile to take the time to identify what kind of distributor you are.
 The way you build your business will vary depending on your goals.
 If you mean to be a sales leader you need to operate as a sales leader, not a sales person.